 Add 10 g of salt per 100 g of the finished mixture, place in a jar with lit, and store in a cool place.

-The salt preserves for at least 1 yea.
-You can use it like a vegetable broth.
+The salt preserves for at least 1 year.
+You can use it as a vegetable broth.

 Herbal: Homemade oil:

-You must not buy spicy herb oil, it can be made quite easily.
-Just put the oil and the desired aromatic herbs in a bottle type and leave mature 4-6 weeks.
+You must not buy spicy herb oil; it can be made quite easily.
+Just put the oil and the desired aromatic herbs in a bottle type and leave mature for 4-6 weeks.
 You can use the whole variety of herbs and create an individual herb oil according to taste.
 Fresh as dried herbs are suitable for it.
-Fresh culinary herbs look but more beautiful in a decorative glass bottle.
-Also, fresh herbs contain more flavor than dried since while drying they lose aroma.
+Fresh culinary herbs look more beautiful in a decorative glass bottle.
+Also, fresh herbs contain more flavor than dried since, while drying, they lose aroma.